ofajardo/pyreadr/win_libs/archive/zlib_1.3.1/readme.txt

-The files in the libzlib folder have been obtained from conda-forge libzlib (https://anaconda.org/conda-forge/libzlib/files), version 1.3.1 for windows 64 bit (https://anaconda.org/conda-forge/libzlib/1.3.1/download/win-64/libzlib-1.3.1-h2466b09_1.conda) from here we are using zlib.dll
+The files in the libzlib folder have been obtained from conda-forge libzlib (https://anaconda.org/conda-forge/libzlib/files), version 1.3.1 for windows 64 bit (https://anaconda.org/conda-forge/libzlib/1.3.1/download/win-64/libzlib-1.3.1-h2466b09_1.conda) from here we are using zlib.dll. zlib.dll was copied to zlib1.dll as for some reason that is the name of the dll that is imported.